 Your vote is very important.
-Whether you plan to attend the annual meeting, please take time to vote on the proposal by completing and mailing the enclosed proxy card, or, if you are a PMC Commercial shareholder, by voting over the telephone or via the Internet.
+Whether you plan to attend the annual meeting, please take time to vote on the proposal by completing and mailing the enclosed proxy card, or by voting over the telephone or via the Internet.

 Sincerely,